creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-28-CurriculumLearningByDIH.md

 ## Properties

-DIH can vary a lot between different samples facilitating their discrimination, and so helping to select the most informative samples.
+DIH can vary a lot between different samples, helping to discriminate between them to select the most informative samples.
 When it is smaller, the samples are more memorable, i.e. easy to learn, while a larger DIH means that the samples are harder to retain.

 ![](/collections/images/CL_DIH/sample_separation.jpg)
 The the large steps in the curves are explained by a cyclic learning rate.
 We clearly see the gap between the training dynamics of red samples that are harder and blue samples that have smaller DIH.
 Moreover, the variance of samples with larger DIH is bigger showing that a local minima is not found for them.
 It is thus necessary to revisit them often, and the same conclusion can be made regarding the prediction flip that is higher for the same samples.